Review this page before each registration. The rules and policies will evolve as the program grows.

 - Participants should keep safety equipment in proportion to performance modifications.

 - Everyone must attend the driver’s meetings.
-Registration closes at 8:45am for Group 1, and 10:15am for Group 2.
+Registration closes 15 minutes before driver’s meeting — Advanced Solo (8:30 am) and Novice, Intermediate, & Intermediate Advanced (8:55 am).
 Students should plan to arrive one hour prior to allow enough time for technical inspection.
 Students will not be able to participate if they miss the driver’s meeting.

 Before each event, each participant’s vehicle will be inspected by BSR mechanics.
 The purpose of the inspection is to assure that all vehicles permitted on the track are safe to operate at speed.
 Inspection at the track should be considered cursory in nature.
 Vehicles will not be jacked up, disassembled, or repaired during inspection.
 Due to these limitations, it is the responsibility of the participant to assure safe mechanical condition of the vehicle prior to the event.
 It is strongly recommended that vehicles be thoroughly and routinely inspected by a reputable technician.
 Participants should keep safety equipment in proportion with performance modifications.